Mental Health Education for All

 This on-demand course is designed to advance and grow the capabilities and skills of tomorrow’s mental health leaders.
 Led by senior faculty from McLean Hospital and Harvard Medical School, attendees will learn best practices, strategies, and evidence-based approaches to improving the patient care and provider experience.

 There are two ways to take this course.
 You can watch for free at any time.
-Continuing education credits are also available for a small fee.
+Continuing medical education credits are also available for a small fee.

 Learn More